DILCISBoard/CITS-SIARD/index.md

 	<tr>
 		<td>SIARD_14</td>
 		<td>Typemets/@TYPE</td>
-		<td>If the value in representation mets/@csip:OTHERCONT ENTINFORMATIONTYPE is {SIARD_1.0, SIARD2.0, SIARD2.1, Database_dump} then the Package METS.xml fileGrp who refers to the Package METS.xml <b>MUST</b> have the same value.</td>
+		<td>If the value in representation mets/@csip:OTHERCONTENTINFORMATIONTYPE is {SIARD_1.0, SIARD2.0, SIARD2.1, Database_dump} then the Package METS.xml fileGrp who refers to the Package METS.xml <b>MUST</b> have the same value.</td>
 		<td>1..1MUST</td>
 	</tr>
 </tbody>